Icikowski/kubeprobes/README.md

 Accessing any other endpoint will return `404` status.
 In order to provide maximum performance, no body is ever returned.

-The `kubeprobes.NewKubeprobes` function accepts following options-applying functions as arguments:
+The `kubeprobes.New` function accepts following options-applying functions as arguments:

 - `kubeprobes.WithLivenessProbes(/* ... */)` - adds particular [probes](#probes) to the list of liveness probes;
 - `kubeprobes.WithReadinessProbes(/* ... */)` - adds particular [probes](#probes) to the list of readiness probes.